 One of the disturbing threads running through the education sector is the abandonment of the adult responsibility for nurturing and guiding the younger generation, and the state assuming this responsibility through violence.
 From the teachers accusing students of "lesbianism," to a hapless Education CS with no idea what to do with her ministry, it is clear that adults are not willing to be leaders of the process by which our children become adults.
 We wananchi have limited our conversations about education to school fees, without talking about what exactly is happening in our schools.
-Our schools have therefore turned into prisons because they don't have the fresh air of democratic conversation and public oversight.
+Our schools have turned into prisons because they have barricaded out the fresh air of democratic conversation and public oversight.

 In addition, the Education CS's statement further points to an unfortunate failure of the government to grasp its role in providing resources for the growth our youth, and to a bizarre reversal of roles in the relationship between the government and the citizens.
 Instead of the government providing education for all, the government promises to deny the youth progression in the education.
 Instead of imagining and implementing policies to reduce the scourge of unemployment, the government has now threatened to exploit unemployment as a weapon against the youth.

-What we are essentially witnessing here is a Kenya-tta version of the 13th Amendment in the US, which creates a underclass of poor, disenfranchised and uneducated citizens that are legally barred from access to education or social mobility.
+What we are essentially witnessing here is a Kenya-tta version of the 13th Amendment in the US, which creates a underclass of poor, disenfranchised and uneducated citizens who are legally barred from access to education or social mobility.
 The government is essentially creating a birth to prison pipeline for the poor by irredeemably punishing the youth for choices made when they were minors, and leaving no room for rehabilitation or redemption.
-Yet second chances are available to children of the rich, including our president who is rumored to have had a colorful teenage and was allowed to run for the top office in the country, despite having been indicted for crimes against humanity.
+Yet second chances are available to children of the rich, including our president who is rumored to have had a colorful teenage and who was allowed to run for the top office in the country, despite having been indicted for crimes against humanity.